M66B/FairEmail/docs/FAQ-es-rES.md

 <a name="connectiondropped"></a>
 El error *...
 Connection dropped by server? ...* means that the email server unexpectedly terminated the connection.
 This sometimes happen when there were too many connections in a too short time or when a wrong password was used for too many times.
 In this case, please make sure your password is correct and disable receiving in the receive settings for about 30 minutes and try again.
 If needed, see [this FAQ](#user-content-faq23) about how you can reduce the number of connections.

-The error *...
+El error *...
 Unexpected end of zlib input stream ...* means that not all data was received, possibly due to a bad or interrupted connection.

 The error *... connection failure ...* could indicate [Too many simultaneous connections](#user-content-faq23).

 The warning *...
 Unsupported encoding ...* means that the character set of the message is unknown or not supported.
 FairEmail will assume ISO-8859-1 (Latin1), which will in most cases result in showing the message correctly.

-The error *...
+El error *...
 Login Rate Limit Hit ...* means that there were too many login attempts with an incorrect password.
 Please double check your password or authenticate the account again with the quick setup wizard (OAuth only).

 Please [see here](#user-content-faq4) for the errors *...
 Untrusted ... not in certificate ...*, *...
 Invalid security certificate (Can't verify identity of server) ...* or *...
 Trust anchor for certification path not found ...*